jj1bdx/airspy-fmradion/README.md

 ### What is airspy-fmradion?

-* **airspy-fmradion** is a software-defined radio receiver for FM and AM broadcast radio, specifically designed for Airspy R2 and Airspy HF+, and RTL-SDR.
+* **airspy-fmradion** is a software-defined radio receiver for FM and AM broadcast radio, specifically designed for Airspy R2, Airspy Mini, Airspy HF+, and RTL-SDR.
 * This repository is forked from [ngsoftfm-jj1bdx](https://github.com/jj1bdx/ngsoftfm-jj1bdx) 0.1.14 and merged with [airspfhf-fmradion](https://github.com/jj1bdx/airspyhf-fmradion)

 ### What does airspy-fmradion provide?